patentdive/simplernlg/README.md

 ## Quick Overview

 This is a JRuby gem which you can use to generate grammatically correct English sentences from your data via an easy to use DSL.
-It is based on the java library [SimpleNLG](https://code.google.com/p/simplenlg) but does not yet expose all of the library's features.
+It is based on the Java library [SimpleNLG](https://code.google.com/p/simplenlg) but does not yet expose all of the library's features.
 "NLG" stands for "Natural Language Generation" - but you should know that already - otherwise this is probably not the right gem for you.

+This is a light, friendly fork of [github.com/efi/simplenlg.git](github.com/efi/simplenlg.git).
+It's renamed SimplerNLG so the name doesn't conflict with the Java version and to reflect the Ruby pattern of putting an `r` into Ruby gem names.

 ## SimpleNLG